dwtrott/CSCI-6364-Machine-Learning/README.md

 Average amount of direct instruction or guided interaction with the instructor and average minimum amount of independent (out-of-class) learning expected per week:
 2.5 hours of direct instruction and a minimum of 5 hours of independent learning, totaling a minimum of 7.5 hours per week.

-Required Suggested textbooks:
+Suggested textbooks:
-Grimace and Bishop’s pattern recognition
+Grimace and Bishop’s pattern recognition -
 The Elements of Statistical Learning - available online Kevin Murphy - Machine Learning: A Probabilistic Perspective Link to some pdfs